fsalc/diverse-top-k/README.md

 ### ❸ Running experiments, generating figures, & recompiling the paper

+* Please ensure that the **Docker daemon is running** on the host machine before proceeding.
 * In order to run the experiments, generate plots, and recompile the paper, simply run (from this directory)
 ```shell
 make paper